plotly/tutorial-nanodash/SETUP.md

 Thanks for registering for the NanoDash tutorial!
 The following outlines installation instructions for setting up your local machine before the tutorial.

 The terminal commands in these instructions are intended for Bash or a similar Unix shell.
-If you are on Windows, use Git Bash or another Windows Bash shell tool.
+If you are on Windows, use Git Bash or another  Bash shell tool for Windows.

 ## 1. Cloning the repository